syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Paste-Clipboard-Contents-Bigger-than-GridDataBoundGrid-row-and-column-count.md

 ---
 layout: post
-title: How-to-Paste-Clipboard-Contents-Bigger-than-GridDataBoundGrid-row-and-column-count | Windows Forms | Syncfusion
+title: GridDataBoundGrid row and column count | Windows Forms | Syncfusion
-description: how to paste clipboard contents bigger than griddataboundgrid row and column count
+description: Learn about How to Paste Clipboard Contents Bigger Than Griddataboundgrid Row and Column Count in Windows Forms and more.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

+# GridDataBoundGrid row and column count in Windows Forms

+This page explains How to Paste Clipboard Contents Bigger than GridDataBoundGrid Row and Column Count and more details.

-# How to Paste Clipboard Contents Bigger than GridDataBoundGrid Row and Column Count
+## How to Paste Clipboard Contents Bigger than GridDataBoundGrid Row and Column Count

 GridDataBoundGrid does not increment row and column count as GridControl.
 The reason for this is that GridDataBoundGrid does not have its own DataSource, and it has to store these in the relevant DataTable.
 To add rows and columns in the DataTable, Model.ClipboardPaste handler must be used.